opentimestamps/opentimestamps-client/doc/git-integration.md

 -http://blog.invisiblethings.org/keys/

-OpenTimestamps's git integration helps mitigate this problem by providing proof that code-signing signaturs existed prior to when a key expired or was revoked.
+OpenTimestamps Git integration helps mitigate this problem by providing proof that code-signing signatures existed prior to when a key expired or was revoked.

 How It Works
 ------------

-Under the hood a git commit is simply a few lines of text:
+Under the hood a Git commit is simply a few lines of text:

     $ git cat-file -p 7b94d37a71a236227c443e0f46e885101401020c
     tree 8faa3b9a240f4742d41b12fb62e95f8af25feb5e